McDonnell F-4B Phantom II VF-111 Sundowners Review

 The F4H-1 had its maiden flight with test pilot Robert Little on May 27, 1958, from St. Louis, Missouri.
 The test flights showed a number of necessary improvements, such as the later characteristic position of the wingtips and the tail unit or the raising of the rear cockpit.
 On October 21, 1959, the first flight plane crashed.
 In 1960, the tests to determine the suitability for use on aircraft carriers were carried out and at the end of the year, the first unit, the VF-121 training squadron, received the first pre-series machines.

-On November 22nd, 1961 one of Lt.
-Col. Bob Robinson of the US Marine Corps flown Phantom with 2585.425 km / h in “Operation Skyburner” a new absolute speed record.
+On November 22nd, 1961 Lt.
+Col. Bob Robinson of the US Marine Corps flew a Phantom with 2585.425 km / h in “Operation Skyburner” a new absolute speed record.
 In 1962, the future astronaut John Young set two world climbing records with the Phantom, which the MiG-E 266 only broke ten years later.

 Extract from Wiki F-4 Phantom II